 Let's look at some scenarios.
 Take Cal, a friendly, helpful, conscientious customer service rep., a top performer.
 As a manager, his best traits could work against him.
 He could be too cautious, too uncomfortable with conflict, and too uneasy dealing with situations that are not outlined by written procedures.
 Now take a look at Martha, a top producing salesperson who closes deals quickly and innovates frequently.
 In a leadership role, she could set goals that are overly aggressive, she may not enforce important rules, and she might not want to mentor or coach employees.
 While these are top performers in their fields it does not translate seamlessly to ideal leadership.

 That’s not to say top employees can never lead, or that a struggling manager can't be coached, some may just need more guidance than others.

 1. First off, make sure the person still wants to manage (or see if they ever did).
 The promotion might have seemed like a wonderful thing at first, but if the individual is experiencing daily, soul-crushing anxiety, maybe it’s time to let them step back.
 Make it clear that a reduction in management duties would not be a punishment, just an adjustment.
+And mean it.

 4. Once you figure out the problem, create a plan to correct it based on the biggest challenge areas.
-Check in regularly to make sure progress is being made.
+Check-in regularly to make sure progress is being made.

 5. Since you don’t have a time machine: Hire right the first time.
 Make sure you do your due diligence when selecting people to lead your teams, and offer coaching from the outset.
 Even natural leaders will need some time to get up to speed.